Radio North Sea International: 1971 bombing

 At 23:40 the transmitters switched off and Mebo II was abandoned.
 The following morning, at 02:30, Mebo II restarted broadcasting, closing at 03:00 as normal, and normal Dutch language programmes began at 06:00 on Sunday 16 May 1971.
 Repairs to the Mebo II were carried out at sea, allowing the station to continue without interruption.

-Spangles Muldoon on 16 May 1971:
+Spangles Muldoon stated on 16 May 1971: